arielccjr/Journal2025/README.md

             : DATA MANIPULATION LANGUAGE (INSERT, UPDATE, DELETE statements): Keep datacase data updated and accurate.
             : STORED PROCEDURES (CREATE, PROCEDURE, parameters, transactions, and error handling): Improve performance and handle business logic efficiently.
             : TRIGGERS (CREATE TIGGER for INSERT, UPDATE, DELETE): Enforce rules and log/audit changes automatically.
-        : RHETORIC: Story Telling:
+        : RHETORIC: his systematic study of persuasion, analyzing how language, logic, and emotion influence an audience.
+            ~1: The Three Appeals of Persuasion (Artistic Proofs) : Ethos (Character & Credibility): The speaker must establish credibility, virtue, and good intentions.
+Achieved through expertise, moral character, and goodwill toward the audience.
+                : Pathos (Emotional Appeal): Persuasion must engage the audience’s emotions to motivate action.
+Uses vivid storytelling, analogies, and emotional triggers to influence perception.
+                : Logos (Logical Argument): Relies on sound reasoning and evidence to convince the audience.
+Uses deductive (enthymeme) and inductive reasoning (example-based proof).
+            ~2: The Three Kinds of Rhetoric (Based on Purpose) : Deliberative (Political) Rhetoric – Concerned with future actions (e.g., laws, policies).
+                : Forensic (Judicial) Rhetoric – Concerned with past actions (e.g., guilt or innocence in legal cases).
+                : Epideictic (Ceremonial) Rhetoric – Concerned with praise or blame (e.g., speeches at events, eulogies).
             ~TITLE:                     How do we know each other?
 How do we find closure?
-            ~INTRODUCTION (Exordium):   Establishes credibility (ethos) and engages the audience.
+            ~1: INTRODUCTION (Exordium):   Establishes credibility (ethos) and engages the audience.
                 : HOOK QUESTION:        Have you ever cursed, like that?
 Is this by instinct, or by choice?
                 : MEANING:              Let me ask a bigger question: Are we bound by our habits or do we act out of our free will?
                 : THESIS:               This speech shares that we have free will — the ability to choose.”
                 : TRANSITION:           First: why are we slaves of our passions?
-            ~NARRATION (Narratio):      Presents background information and context.
+            ~2: NARRATION (Narratio):      Presents background information and context.
                 : Support:              You probably "understand" the way I learn English:
                 : TRANSITION:           But what if this is only half-true?
-            ~PROOF (Confirmatio):       Develops logical (logos) arguments with supporting evidence.
+            ~3: PROOF (Confirmatio):       Develops logical (logos) arguments with supporting evidence.
                 : Introduction:         Computers
-                : Transition:           Let’s revisit the counterarguments and see why they don’t entirely negate free will.”
+                : TRANSITION:           Let’s revisit the counterarguments and see why they don’t entirely negate free will.”
-            ~REFUTATION (Refutatio):    Anticipates counterarguments and disproves them.
+            ~4: REFUTATION (Refutatio):    Anticipates counterarguments and disproves them.
                 : Main Refutation:
                 : Refute 1st:           We cannot memorize words by dictionary.
 Languages are homonymous.
 Wan plus too ease three?
 "What is written is what is done."
-                : Transition:
+                : TRANSITION:
-            ~CONCLUSION (Peroratio):    Reinforces key points and leaves a lasting impression, often with pathos.E : QUESTION:             So, are we simply animals flowing along the current of passion, or do we have free will?
+            ~5: CONCLUSION (Peroratio):    Reinforces key points and leaves a lasting impression, often with pathos.E : QUESTION:             So, are we simply animals flowing along the current of passion, or do we have free will?
                 : THESIS:               We are capable of both — of habits, but empowered to rise above them.
                 : Meaning:              This question matters because it shows how If we believe we have no choice,